 Eating disorders are about SO MUCH more than food.

-And often these struggles are kept secret due to:
+And often we keep our struggles secret due to:

 - (unnecessary) shame

-- the fear others will interfere with rituals that ease their anxiety
+- the fear others will interfere with the rituals we do to ease our anxiety

 As you can imagine, these secret struggles can lead to behavior that’s easily misunderstood.